pravega/zookeeper-operator/README.md

 NAME      REPLICAS   READY REPLICAS   VERSION   DESIRED VERSION   INTERNAL ENDPOINT    EXTERNAL ENDPOINT   AGE example   3          3                latest                      10.100.200.18:2181   N/A                 94s

-Note = when the Version field is set as well as Ready Replicas are equal to Replicas that signifies our cluster is in Ready state
+Note: when the Version field is set as well as Ready Replicas are equal to Replicas that signifies our cluster is in Ready state
 ```
 ```
-Additionally check the output of describecommand should show the following cluster condition:-
+Additionally, check the output of describe command which should show the following cluster condition:-

 $ kubectl describe zookeepercluster